 U.S. District Court Judge Brian Morris said the State Department’s analysis “fell short of a hard look” and requires a supplemental environmental study.

 Morris ordered the State Department to consider the effects of current oil prices on the viability of the pipeline, the “cumulative effects” of greenhouse gas emissions from the Alberta Clipper expansion and the Keystone pipeline, as well as updated modeling of potential oil spills and recommended mitigation measures, among other issues.
+If you want know the importance of pipe relining go to this web-site your all doubts will be cleared.
+Well you can find more about pipe relining.
 The Alberta Clipper is another oil pipeline owned and operated by Enbridge that runs from Hardisty, Alberta, Canada, to Superior, Wisconsin.

 AgFax Weed Solutions